arjunagarwal899/arjunagarwal899.github.io/_tabs/work_experience.md

   <div class="collapsible-point__content" markdown="1">
   - Served as the sole R&D owner for the production pipeline, then transitioned into a mentorship and review role after knowledge transfer, as additional engineers began contributing to the codebase.
   - Standardized pre‑commit and testing practices for all technical contributors working on this product, driving a company‑wide uplift in code quality for this area.
-  - Collaborated closely with the product’s engineering lead, core engineering team, and business‑integrations team to align interfaces, deployment strategy, monitoring, and operational processes.
+  - Collaborated closely with the product's engineering lead, core engineering team, and business‑integrations team to align interfaces, deployment strategy, monitoring, and operational processes.
   </div>
 </details>